redis/redis-doc/topics/modules-api-ref.md

     char **RedisModule_GetClusterNodesList(RedisModuleCtx *ctx, size_t *numnodes);

-Return an array of string pointers, each string pointer points to a cluster node ID of exactly `REDISMODULE_NODE_ID_SIZE` bytes (without any null term).
+Return an array of string pointers, each string pointer points to a cluster node ID of exactly `REDISMODULE_NODE_ID_LEN` bytes (without any null term).
 The number of returned node IDs is stored into `*numnodes`.
 However if this function is called by a module not running an a Redis instance with Redis Cluster enabled, NULL is returned instead.

-The IDs returned can be used with [`RedisModule_GetClusterNodeInfo()`](#RedisModule_GetClusterNodeInfo) in order to get more information about single nodes.
+The IDs returned can be used with [`RedisModule_GetClusterNodeInfo()`](#RedisModule_GetClusterNodeInfo) in order to get more information about single node.

 The array returned by this function must be freed using the function [`RedisModule_FreeClusterNodesList()`](#RedisModule_FreeClusterNodesList).